 How do you feel about coding?

-It may seem like a daunting task, but learning to code really is a great skill to have in your arsenal.
+It may seem daunting, but learning to code really is a great skill to have in your arsenal.
 Career-wise, it can pay off both financially and in terms of opportunities.
 In addition, by encouraging your children to learn programming at a younger age, you’re equipping them with a strong advantage for later life.